 Georges Dionne is a full professor of Finance who holds the Canada Research Chair in Risk Management at HEC Montréal.
 He has been a visiting scholar in the Department of Risk Management and Insurance at Georgia State University and in the Economics Department at Ecole Polytechnique in France for many years.

 Georges Dionne won the Kulp-Wright Book Award (2002) for his book Handbook of Insurance, the Pierre Laurin Award for research from HEC Montréal (1998, 2003, 2009), the PRMIA award (2006), the Bank of Canada NFA Conference Award (2006), an Honorary PhD conferred by the University of Orléans (2006), and the GARP Award at the Financial Management Association European Conference (2008).
 He is an Honor Alumnus of the Faculty of Arts and Science of the Université de Montréal (2008), and was one of 30 researchers chosen as part of the SSHRC’s celebration of 30 years of cultivating excellence in Canadian social sciences and humanities research (2008).
 More recently, he received the Innis-Gérin Medal (2011) for his original contribution to the social sciences literature and the Jean Guertin Award (2011), HEC Montréal’s top prize for teaching excellence, for the support provided to his graduate students and for having developed a new field of teaching and expertise at HEC Montréal: risk management.
-He won the Marcel Dagenais Award in 2012.
+He won the Marcel Dagenais Award in 2012, the Pierre-Laurin research award in 2016 , the John S. Bickley Founder’s Award from the International Insurance Society in 2017, and the Paper of the Year of the Journal of Operational Risk in 2018.
+He became Fellow of the Canadian Economics Association in 2019.

-Georges Dionne has published extensively: he has edited six books on insurance and published more than 150 articles in academic journals.
-He was the Editor of The Journal of Risk and Insurance, and is a member of the scientific committee of nine journals including the Journal of Risk and Uncertainty, (USA) and the Geneva Risk and Insurance Review (Switzerland), which named him the fifth most cited author.
+Georges Dionne has published extensively: he has published seven books on insurance and risk management and more than 175 articles in academic journals.
+He was the Editor of the Journal of Risk and Insurance, and is a member of the scientific committee of nine journals including the Journal of Risk and Uncertainty, (USA) and the Geneva Risk and Insurance Review (Switzerland), which named him the fifth most cited author.

 Georges Dionne led the team that developed the model for computing the Credit VaR model of a Canadian bank in 2001 and the model for computing the Operational Risk VaR of another bank in 2006.
 These two activities have important implications for the Basel international banking regulations.
 The two advanced models of risk management allow banks to save capital by applying portfolio diversification strategies.